signalfx/signalfx-agent/docs/legacy-filtering.md

 # Legacy Filtering

 ## Before you begin
-This document only applies to users who are running any version of the SignalFx Smart Agent lower than 4.7.0.
+This document only applies to users who are running a version of the Smart Agent previous to 4.7.0.

 If you are running Smart Agent version 4.7.0 or higher, see [Filtering](filtering.md).

 ## Old-style whitelist filtering
 Before version 4.7.0 of the Smart Agent, custom metrics were filtered out of